-spiffotron 2 hours ago
+spiffotron 8 months ago

 I am one of these people who recently created an account to give it a look.
 My entire feed was dominated by anime drawings and people eulogising how good Bluesky is because ???.
 I could not find anything I was actually interested in.
 I have not been back.

-• slyall an hour ago
+• slyall 8 months ago

 So how much time did you spend looking for feeds and people who match your interests?